joybio/multiPrime/README.md

 		--PCR_product: perfect PCR product of each primer

 	-Core_primers_set:
-		--core_candidate_primers_sets.txt: core candidate primers in each cluster
+		--BWT_coverage: coverage of all primers in core primer set (up to 2-mismatch) --core_candidate_primers_sets.txt: core candidate primers in each cluster
 		--core_candidate_primers_sets:  directory contain all core candidate primers in fasta --sort.core_candidate_primers_sets.txt: sorted by the number of core candidate primers in each line (cluster)